hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 If I would need to choose a tent for winter camping then I would rather opt for a bigger tent with a vestibule than the ones listed here.

 ## Conclusion
 There is no best all purpose tent especially if you are weight conscious.

+### Best self-standing 1-person tent for exposed & harsh environments
-The Hilleberg Soulo seems to be the toughest tent for stormy weather and winter camping but comes with additional weight while the Hilleberg Enan or the Hilleberg Niak could be the perfect summer hiking tent where strength and durability is less important.
+The Hilleberg Soulo seems to be the toughest tent for stormy weather and winter camping but comes with additional weight.
+If you are taller than 175 cm then I would recommend you to get the Hilleberg Unna instead (which is also my favourite tent even so I like the external design of the Soulo more).

+### Best 1-Berson tent with priority on space and vestibule
+If you are looking for a sturdy tent with lots of space and a vestibule then you should get the Hilleberg Anjan 2 or the MSR Hubba Hubba NX as a 3-season tent or the Hilleberg Nallo 2 as a 4-season tent (or a bigger Hilleberg tent if you plan longer winter trips).
+Those tents are not self-standing.

+###

 If you do both, summer and winter camping and weight is important for you then the best solution would be to get two tents - the Hilleberg Enan / Hilleberg Niak / MSR Hubba Hubba NX for summer and the Soulo / Unna / Nallo for winter camping.
 If you do only 3-season backpacking in unexposed environment and you prefer some comfort then I would go for the Hilleberg Anjan 2, Hilleberg Niak 1.5 or MSR Hubba Hubba NX (especially if you are tall) as it offers more space and is stronger than the Hilleberg Enan.